I characterize myself as a feminist that embraces her feminism.

-I read about everything going on around us through the pandemic, the polarization in opinion, the imbalance between individual and society, the lack of human empathy and appreciation for differences.
+I’ve read about everything going on around us through the last two years of the pandemic — the polarization in opinion, the imbalance between individual and society, the lack of human empathy and appreciation for differences.
 Also, just the sheer number of women who have been forced to drop off from the workforce due to an increased burden — I realize we need to collectively think about balance.
 Balance between our lives and our work, balance of self vs. others, and a balance of seeking help vs. giving help.

-I read articles about women struggling to cope with everything throughout COVID — I don’t want to sound like I don’t empathize with them or recognize their struggle; but when I dig a little deeper, I see the positive.
+I continue to read articles about women struggling to cope — I don’t want to sound like I don’t empathize with them or recognize their struggle; but when I dig a little deeper, I see the positive.
 The burden on women is more visible than ever; the need for a solution is more evident than ever before.
 The focus on differences in supports required has never been higher.